CFO, CEO, why you should track your DSO, and how to measure it

-- It should be weighted against the value of the invoices (you probably wouldn’t care as much as for a small invoice paid late than a really large one)
+It should be weighed against the value of the invoices (you probably wouldn’t care as much as about a small invoice being paid late as a really large one)

-- If you have a seasonal business with peaks of invoicing, you should account for the fact that you’re likely to have more temporarily unpaid invoices.
+If you have a seasonal business with peaks of invoicing, you should account for the fact that you’re likely to have more temporarily unpaid invoices.

-- At any given time, you should take into account “opened” invoices, which are invoices you’ve issued but not yet collected.
-Obvious, but if invoices are already overdue, they will be paid late or never get paid, so you should definitely account for them when reporting your DSO.
+At any given time, you should allow for “opened” invoices, which are invoices you’ve issued but not yet collected.
+It may seem obvious but if invoices are already overdue, they will be paid late or possibly even never get paid, so you should definitely account for them when reporting your DSO.
 Let’s examine two methods of calculating your DSO.

 Here’s a back of the envelope method for calculating your DSO.
 Very simple!

 Let’s say your business is making $1,200,00 net annual turnover.
 That’s $100,000 every month.